jkeesh/scpd-scraper/README.md

 #Flags
-Any of the following flags (besides "--help") can be used in conjunction with listed coursenames
+Any of the following flags (besides "--help") can be used in conjunction with listed coursenames give information on usage:

-1. --help: gives information on usage
+	--help
-2. --all: downloads all new videos from courses held in subdirectories whose names match the courses
+download all new videos from courses held in subdirectories whose names match the courses:
+	--all
-3. --org: organize videos by downloading them to folders whose names match the courses
+organize videos by downloading them to folders whose names match the courses:
+	--org
-4. --mp4: convert lecture videos to mp4
+convert lecture videos to mp4:
+	--mp4

 #Example Calls
-	python scrape.py tupacShakur --all --org --mp4 "Interactive Computer Graphics" will download all videos as detailed by subdirectories as well as all videos in Interactive Computer Graphics and convert them to mp4
+To download all videos as detailed by subdirectories as well as all videos in Interactive Computer Graphics and convert them to mp4
+	python scrape.py tupacShakur --all --org --mp4 "Interactive Computer Graphics"